-Covered accommodation, which should preferably be on at least 2 sides of the ground, must be of sound construction of timber/steel/brick/concrete or any combination of these materials.
+Covered accommodation, which should preferably be on 2 sides of the ground, must be of sound construction of timber/steel/brick/concrete or any combination of these materials.
 Existing timber stands are only acceptable subject to a fire risk assessment conducted by a competent person.

-The minimum covered accommodation must be 500, of which at least 250 shall be seats located in one stand.
-These seats may be inclusive of Directors/Committee and press seating.
+The minimum covered accommodation must be 250, of which at least 150 must be seated.
+These 150 seats, in not more than 2 stands, may be inclusive of Directors/Committee and press seating.
+No stand may have less than 50 seats